 After seeing what each type of Brita water filter has to offer, we can’t give you a definitive answer regarding which of the two is the better overall filter.
 Deciding on which would be the better option depends on the sort of contaminants you have running through your tap.

 If the Standard’s removing capacity isn’t enough, then the Longlast might just do the trick.
-If lead isn’t a problem, then the Standard would be the more cost-effective, albeit shorter-lasting, filter of choice.
+If lead isn’t a problem, then the Standard would be the more cost-effective, albeit shorter-lasting, the filter of choice.